 History museums and history exhibitions are spaces where meaning is produced collectively and are thus central to any culture of history.
 In history exhibitions our congealed imaginations of the past are brought into view or staged.

-The ways in which history and the past are used in the present are manifold.
-History is not only debated publicly or displayed and showcased in museums and temporary exhibitions, but historical narratives and experiences are also an integral part of political decision-masking processes and of the political discourse as such.
-Referring to the past or invoking historical images in order to strengthen political arguments, discredit political opponents or push for certain policies is a common tool in any political discourse.
+The ways in which history and the past are used and abused in the present are manifold.
+History is not only debated publicly or displayed and showcased in museums and temporary exhibitions, but historical narratives and experiences are also an integral part of political decision-making processes and of policy.